jeeva-network/Mark-Validation-System/README.md

  ## Introduction

-This project is used to validate the UG and PG marks to he/she success or failure in the subject.
+This project is used to validate the UG and PG marks to pass or fail in the subject.

 ![App Screenshot](https://github.com/jeeva-233/mark-validation-python/blob/main/first.png)